department-of-veterans-affairs/swagger-examples-maven-plugin/README.md

 "example" : "${exampleKey:package.Class#staticMethod}"
 ```

 It will map the return type to the format specified for each file (`JSON` or `YAML`).
 It will ignore examples that do not match this pattern to ensure valid examples and other placeholders are not affected.
-It will skip (and warn) examples that can not be found (e.g. class or method does not exist).
+It will fail the build for recognized example patterns that can not be found (e.g. class or method does not exist).

 Default examples can be overridden using configuration.
 See usage below.